-The idea of an elevator speech seems simple: All you need to do is explain yourself, your business, your goals and your passions in a few minutes.
-Not only that but you need to do it smoothly and with conviction so the person you are speaking to would want to find out more about you.
+The idea seems simple: All you need to do is explain yourself, your business, your goals and your passions briefly.
+Not only that, but you need to do it smoothly and with conviction so the person you are speaking to would want to find out more about you.

-At 40Plus of Greater Washington we work with our members so they are able to achieve these objectives.
+At 40Plus of Greater Washington, an organization dedicated to helping people through career transitions, we work with our members so they are able to achieve these objectives.
 The actual time is not fixed.
-It can be a short micro speech (30 seconds) or a traditional 2- to 5-minute macro.
+It can be a short micro speech (30 seconds) or a two- to five-minute macro.
 What counts is that the person you are speaking with engages you in a conversation and remembers you when you follow up.

 Giovanni F. Cappelletti

-Accomplished health care management and public relations professional with 10+ years experience in corporate, civic and nonprofit leadership positions.
-Record of success in developing elder care facility programs that actively engage residents, involve families and promote participation in the local community.
+As an accomplished health care management and public relations professional with 10-plus years of experience in corporate, civic and nonprofit leadership positions, I have a record of success in developing elder care facility programs that actively engage residents, involve families and promote participation in the local community.

-Recognized for building positive relationships with individuals at all levels within an organization.
-Skilled strategic leader and experienced negotiator.
-Successful record of marketing-campaign events and planning, developing budgets and meeting deadlines.
-Seeking long-term care administrator's work in nursing home, assisted living and continuing-care retirement communities, home care, hospice or day-care facilities.
-Committed to overseeing social services and activity programs that meet the physical, emotional and psychological needs of the community.
+I've been recognized for building positive relationships with individuals at all levels within an organization.
+I'm also a skilled strategic leader and experienced negotiator with a successful record of marketing-campaign events and planning, developing budgets and meeting deadlines.
+I'm seeking long-term care administrator's work in nursing homes, assisted living and continuing-care retirement communities, home care, hospice or day-care facilities.
+I'm committed to overseeing social services and activity programs that meet the physical, emotional and psychological needs of the community.